 How to Pay Quarterly Estimated Taxes as a Freelancer in 2026

-If you earn freelance income, the IRS does not wait until April to collect your taxes.
-Unlike W-2 employees whose employers withhold taxes from every paycheck, freelancers are responsible for paying their own taxes throughout the year in four installments called quarterly estimated tax payments.
-Miss these payments or underpay, and you will face penalties and interest on top of the taxes you already owe.
+Unlike W-2 employees whose employers withhold taxes from every paycheck, freelancers must pay their own taxes in four quarterly installments.
+Miss these payments or underpay, and you face penalties and interest on top of what you already owe.

-Quarterly estimated taxes are one of the most confusing aspects of freelancing, but they do not have to be.
 Once you understand the deadlines, the calculation, and the safe harbor rules, the process becomes straightforward.
-The real challenge is not the math — it is building the habit of setting money aside consistently and tracking your income accurately enough to make the right payments at the right time.
+The real challenge is building the habit of setting money aside and tracking your income accurately.

 15.3%